addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <details open><summary class="h3">2.
 Ingestion</summary>

-<p>The telemetry server layer is designed to be lightweight.
+<p>The telemetry server layer is designed to be <u>lightweight</u>.
 Its primary function is to authenticate incoming data and publish raw events directly to Kafka.
 Further processing of these events will be carried out by the stream processing framework.</p>

 <p>For our example, the Flask application serves as the telemetry server, acting as the entry point for the data.
 It receives the data via a POST request, validates it (Authentication), and publishes the messages to a Kafka topic.</p>

 <details class="code-container"><summary class="h4">2.1.
 Install Dependencies</summary>
-<p>Using PIP: <code>pip install Flask flask-cors kafka-python</code></p>
+<p>Using PIP: <code>pip3 install Flask flask-cors kafka-python</code></p>
 </details>

 <hr class="sub-hr">